-Looking to punch up navy blue's more spirited, youthful side?
+Looking to punch up navy blue's more spirited side?
 Look no further than light turquoise.
-Take a stroll up your hardware store's paint card to find a shade of blue that complements the navy you've chosen, but in a lighter, brighter formula.
+Take a stroll up your hardware store's paint card to find a shade of blue that complements the navy you've chosen but in a lighter, brighter formula.
 A wash of aquatic turquoise or teal (or even Tiffany blue) will invigorate classic navy and bring out its hidden color notes.

 With desert-chic colors like clay gaining popularity in recent years, it's no surprise that navy and terra cotta have become one of our most sought-after color schemes.
 Part of the appeal is that blue and orange are complementary colors, so muted, sandy shades bring a high-powered pop of contrast to this reliable shade of blue—and make it feel a little more trendy and current, too.

 This is one of those "exceptions that proves the rule" spaces.
-Here, all the colors are muted, rather than juxtaposing in a high-saturation shade as an accent.
+Here, all the colors are muted, rather than adding in a highly saturated shade as an accent.
 But the space works—and beautifully, at that.
 Far from the moody richness of a deep emerald green, this dark sage feels natural and soothing in the context of this navy and light wood environment.

 If you wan your space to remain relatively neutral but still want a pop of something, consider adding brass décor accents.
 The door knobs and lighting in this small office add a glam, modern vibe to the otherwise traditional space.